 In general:

-2. Remain focused on the applicant’s abilities to perform the job and not on the disability.
+- Remain focused on the applicant’s abilities to perform the job and not on the disability.

-3. An employer can ask, “Can you perform the job duties with or without reasonable accommodations?” and may ask the applicant to describe or demonstrate how they would perform a job-related function.
+- An employer can ask, “Can you perform the job duties with or without reasonable accommodations?” and may ask the applicant to describe or demonstrate how they would perform a job-related function.

 For applicants who are blind or have a visual impairment:

-1. Introduce yourself and others who meet the applicant by name.
+- Introduce yourself and others who meet the applicant by name.

-2. Do not interact with a guide dog.
+- Do not interact with a guide dog.
 The dog is working and should not be distracted.

 For applicants who are deaf or hard of hearing:

-3. Talk to the applicant, not to the interpreter, and have the interpreter sit next to the interviewer.
+- Talk to the applicant, not to the interpreter, and have the interpreter sit next to the interviewer.

 For applicants who use a wheelchair:

-2. Make sure that all ramps, pathways and wheelchair accessible doors in your building are unblocked and unlocked.
+- Ensure that all ramps, pathways and wheelchair accessible doors in your building are unblocked and unlocked.
 It is a requirement of the Americans with Disabilities Act.

 While interviewing an applicant who has a disability may not be an everyday occurrence, it is something for which interviewers should be prepared.
 It is essential for everyone who meets the applicant to adapt quickly to the situation to show that the work environment is welcoming to people with disabilities.

 These are just a few things to keep in mind.
-More information on diversity hiring and interviewing people with disabilities is included in the book and online training on Integrating Diversity and Inclusion into the Hiring Process.
+More information on diversity hiring and interviewing people with disabilities is included in the online training and book on Integrating Diversity and Inclusion into the Hiring Process.
 Information is also available at the Department of Labor, Office of Disability Employment Policy.
 If you are uncertain about how to handle any situation in a professional and legal manner, consult your Human Resources Manager or legal counsel.

-Copyright © 2021 Lila Kelly Associates LLC.
-Integrating Diversity into Recruiting, Interviewing, Hiring and Retention – Since 1992.
+Copyright © 2024 Lila Kelly Associates LLC.
+Integrating Diversity into Hiring, Interviewing, Recruiting and Retention – Since 1992.
 Not to be reprinted without written permission from Lila Kelly.
-This article includes excerpts from Lila Kelly Associates’ online training courses and books on diversity hiring.
-To stay up to date on all the latest from Lila Kelly Associates and DiversityIntegration.com, subscribe to our blog newsletter.
+This article includes excerpts from Lila Kelly Associates’ online training and book on diversity hiring.
+See Online Training, Train-The-Trainer, Blended Learning, and Books on diversity, equity and inclusion at diversityintegration.com.
+Subscribe to our newsletter here.